wp-plugins/cleantalk-spam-protect/readme.txt

 After activation CleanTalk sends test message with email stop_email@example.com.
 This request required for test our plugin and in some cases it can give us information about problems in plugin, so you can contact our support in time.
 Result of test query you can see in plugin's settings - green ticks or red crosses.

 = Compatible with Cloudflare? =
-Sure, CleanTalk is fully compatible with CloudFlare.
+CleanTalk is fully compatible with CloudFlare.
 Service doesn't filter CloudFlares IP's (AS13335) over blacklists database, so in this way plugin/service filters spam bots uses other anti spam tests.

+= Can I use Akismet and CleanTalk to protect my website against spam bots?
+Sure, you can.
+You can use CleanTalk and any backend anti-spam tools to protect your website.

 == Other notes ==